Kinto/kinto/docs/tutorial.rst

         }
     }

-Consequently, Alice can share her records directly with her group of friends:
+Now Alice can share records directly with her group of friends:

 .. code-block:: http